jaclynscarey/clanplan/README.md

 </details>

 ## Description

-ClanPlan is a powerful family planner app designed to help you and your family stay organized and manage your busy lives.
-With ClanPlan, you can easily schedule and coordinate events, keep track of important dates, and ensure everyone in your family is on the same page.
+ClanPlan is a family planner app that helps you and your family stay organized and connected.
+With ClanPlan, you can manage your family's schedule, tasks, and important events all in one place.

+Whether you're a parent coordinating everyone's activities or a family member looking to stay informed, ClanPlan has you covered.
+The app provides a simple and intuitive interface for seamless collaboration and communication within your family.

+ClanPlan makes family planning and coordination a breeze, bringing your family closer together and ensuring that everyone is on the same page.
+Sign up today and start organizing your family's life with ease!

+## Key Features

+* Event Scheduling: Easily create and manage shared events and appointments on the family calendar.
+Everyone can stay up to date with synchronized schedules.
+* Family Collaboration: Invite family members to join your ClanPlan and keep them informed about upcoming events and schedule changes.
+* User-friendly Interface: ClanPlan provides a simple and intuitive interface, making it easy for all family members to navigate and use the app.
+* Family Sign-up: New users can easily sign up and create a new family, or join an existing family using the unique family code provided by the family admin.

 ## Screenshots
 <img src="https://github.com/jaclynscarey/clanplan/assets/109121563/fbd50e85-a224-45a0-8224-e2ecfda12eb1" alt="Screenshot 1" width="400">